 Are you worried about how to clean vintage aluminum cookware? don’t worry anymore.
-We will show you how to clean vintage aluminum cookware using simple and easy steps.
+We will show you how to clean cookware using simple and easy steps.

 Cleaning vintage cookware may seem tough as it might have been darkened or have white spots.
 Rust also can be seen in vintage cookware.
 But you can bring the shiny look back and can see your reflection in vintage cookware by using simple easy processes.

-As vintage aluminum cookware has been used for a long time and they are an heirloom piece, darkening is a common thing.
+As vintage item has been used for a long time and they are an heirloom piece, darkening is a common thing.
 But you can make it look shiny again and store them for more years to come.

-To know how to clean vintage aluminum cookware, read this article carefully.
+To know how to clean vintage aluminum things, read this article carefully.

 Use Hot water and Butter

-Now empty the cookware and scrub with a soft rag or sponge.
+Now empty it and scrub with a soft rag or sponge.
 Rinse it properly and dry it with a clean rag.

-Vinegar can be a great option to clean vintage aluminum cookware.
+Vinegar can be a great option to clean vintage aluminum pan.
 Use a little amount of vinegar with the same amount of water to make a mixture.
-Now pour this mixture on discolored vintage aluminum cookware and turn on the stove.
+Now pour this mixture on discolored vintage and turn on the stove.
 Keep a medium flame and boil it.

 Let it cool down and now use a wet sponge soaked with soapy water.
 Scrub properly to remove stains and then rinse well.
 If any layer of vinegar sits on the bottom surface of your cookware, then food will stick in it when you cook further.
 So you need to clean it properly.